frenchvargulf/one-true-node-app-client/README.md

 Many more to come including translations, which I am particulary excited about.

-Realtime painting only works with server running locally, so in order to draw with a friend using my app it needs to be installed locally.
 Please download a zip package and use npm i and then node server.js and npm start.
 And Have fun!

 ## Running the app